 From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

-Offering units are collections of individual videos (on the basis of delivered assignment codes) of one or more publishers.
-The offering unit is mainly used for marketing purposes by combining individual videos of a programming brand (streaming only), for example.
+Offering units are a collection of individual videos (based on supplied allocation codes) from one or more publishers.
+The offering unit is mostly used for marketing, e.g. it brings together individual videos (streaming only) that are suitable for marketing.

-OMG is an acronym that stands for Organisation der Mediaagenturen im Gesamtverband der Werbeagenturen (“Organization of Media Agencies within the Federation of Advertising Agencies”).
+OMG is an acronym that stands for Organisation der Mediaagenturen (“Organization of Media Agencies”).
 It represents the interests of the advertising and media agencies vis-à-vis the media.
 As members of the governing bodies of AGF, its delegates participate in the monitoring and further development of the AGF system.

 Origin and retention analysis examines the usage behavior of the viewers of a certain programme or time interval over the course of one day.
 An time interval or programme is applied as a reference interval in order to determine the identical user communities of programmes or time intervals in relation to the reference interval.